Luwi Bush Camp

 Children under the age of twelve are not accepted at Luwi Bush Camp, as this is the minimum age for walking.
 Children aged twelve to sixteen are able to walk if they are accompanied by a parent or guardian.
 As the camp is in a wildlife-dense area, children are asked to be with an adult at all times.

-In the centre of the camp there is a simple main bar area, and the dining table is set outside under the stars.
+In the center of the camp there is a simple main bar area, and the dining table is set outside under the stars.
 There is also a hammock tree, a small library, containing a selection of reference books (several written by Norman Carr himself) where you can learn about the local culture and, land and animals.

 Due to the remoteness of Luwi Bush Camp, there are very few roads nearby and so the activities from here focuses primarily on walking safaris.
-There is also a hippo hide overlooking the lagoon which is source of great entertainment as guests watch and listen to the snorting, sometimes fighting, hippos just metres away.
+There is also a hippo hide overlooking the lagoon which is source of great entertainment as guests watch and listen to the snorting, sometimes fighting, hippos just meters away.

 Mrs Rosemary Bates (Guest)